tru-me/api-documentation/pages/docs/index.md

 ---

 ## Webhooks (Only Staging yet)
-When your app needs information about specific events that have occurred on a lab, it can subscribe to Trumelabs webhook topics as a mechanism for receiving near-real-time data about these events.
+When your app needs information about specific events occurring in a lab, it can subscribe to Trumelabs' webhook topics to receive near-real-time data about these events.

 ### Headers
 ```json